Wednesday, July 14, 2021

 AND

-THE FILLY PUSILLA OUT OF CAMPANULA
+THE FILLY PUSILLA OUT OF CAMPANULA N BY DASTUR

-Imported to California, U.S.A. by Charles S. Howard in 1940
+imported to California, U.S.A. by Charles S. Howard in 1940

 OWNER OF THE RENOWNED, SEABISCUIT.

-POSTED 14 JULY 2021
+ORIGINALLY POSTED 14 JULY 2021

 MAKE NO MISTAKE,